SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Training and qualifications system.

 There are companies like Sabre and ETQ that actively search to acquire and market point solutions to provide to the aviation industry.
-These companies don't generally develop solutions but acquire point solutions and add them to their stable of software offerings.
+These companies don't generally develop solutions but acquire point solutions and add them to their stable software offerings.

 In a few instances, these companies will integrate multiple-point solutions into a single platform or product and relabel the new "integrated solution" under their brand.
 You may know this as "white labeling."
 A white-label product is produced by one company and then rebranded by another company to make it appear as if they made it.